-The Standard Response Protocol is a synthesis of common practices in use at a number of districts, departments and agencies.
+The Standard Response Protocol (SRP) is a synthesis of common practices in use at a number of districts, departments and agencies.
 Standard Response Protocol is not a replacement for any school safety plan or program.
 It is simply a classroom response enhancement for critical incidents, designed to provide consistent, clear, shared language and actions among all students, staff and first responders.

 As a standard, SRP is being adopted by emergency managers, law enforcement, school and district administrators and emergency medical services across the country.
 Hundreds of agencies have evaluated the SRP and recommended the SRP to thousands of schools across the US and Canada.

 In order to further explain the use of the Standard Response Protocols within DoDEA schools, the following visual training aids have been authorized by DoDEA.